 Storyline Online.
 Videos of really good picture books being read aloud.

 Amazon’s Free Kids eBooks.
-The books listed at Amazon are the top 100 bestsellers, and they’re updated hourly.
+The books listed on Amazon are the top 100 bestsellers, and they’re updated hourly.

 UsTyme.
 50 classic e-book fairytales like Goldilocks, Hansel and Gretel, Little Red Riding Hood, and hundreds more.
 Kids can read independently, side-by-side with a caring adult, or remotely in a live video call using the free ustyme app.

 A to Z Kids Stuff.
 Free Kindle ebooks for children.
 The books are not well-known picture books but there’s a good assortment of books that will be new to the reader.

 eReaderIQ.
 Free ebooks for kids.
 This has a good assortment of chapter books, nonfiction picture books, and poetry books.
 The book selection changes as this site capture popular freebies during the last 24 hours.

 Read.gov.
 Free classic books.
 Old-timey classic chapter books from the Library of Congress like Jack in the Beanstalk, The Jungle Book, Peter Rabbit, and Robin Hood.